tianon/wishlist/zulip.md

 - better multi-window support (opening a conversation/topic/channel in a new tab/window without multiplying notifications / having a whole new "full" view)

 - "Drafts are not synced to other devices and browsers." is really sad and they *should* be sync'd, especially to/from mobile (start typing a comment, want to preview it or type it on a bigger device, etc)
+  - > Doh lost my message by switching screens ...
+I somehow got back to this screen and there was my message partially typed

 - multiple names for a single custom emoji (just like many of the built-in emoji have)